 A commitment to community is integral to our culture and operations.
 Some call it Corporate Social Responsibility (CSR).
-At McInnes Cooper, we call it Collective Social Responsibility because, for us, it’s about embracing our shared responsibility to make our world kinder, stronger, healthier, and more vibrant.
+At McInnes Cooper, we call it Collective Social Responsibility because, for us, it’s about embracing our shared ability respond to social and environmental issues.
+It’s about uniting with passion to make our world kinder, stronger, healthier, and more vibrant.

-Built on five pillars – community impact, environmental stewardship, pro bono legal services, wellness promotion, and diversity & inclusion – our CSR program engages our members in a shared effort to empower communities and conserve the environment.
-Through our CSR program, McInnes Cooper proudly supports hundreds of projects a year, leveraging more than 6,000 volunteer hours, and contributing more than $400,000 in pro bono legal advice to marginalized individuals and groups.
+Built on five pillars – community impact, environmental stewardship, pro bono legal services, wellness promotion, and diversity & inclusion – our CSR program engages our members in shared effort to empower communities and conserve the environment.
+Annually, through our CSR program, McInnes Cooper supports hundreds of projects, facilitates thousands of volunteer hours, and serves dozens of pro bono clients.

 CSR at McInnes Cooper includes:

-McInnes Cooper feels privileged to partner with organizations that make measurable difference in society.
-We help by providing financial support, in-kind donations, volunteer assistance, and strategic advice, while also facilitating dozens of volunteer-led projects and one major firm-wide campaign every year.
+McInnes Cooper is privileged to partner with organizations that make measurable differences in society.
+We help by providing financial support, in-kind donations, volunteer assistance, and strategic advice, while also facilitating dozens of volunteer-led projects every year.

-Our cause areas of focus are youth empowerment, mental health, poverty relief and access to justice.
+We support many important causes, with particular focus on youth empowerment, mental health, poverty relief, equity, and access to justice.

-We also encourage our members to engage with causes that matter most to them.
-Through our Volunteer Support Program, McInnes Cooper will make a donation to any registered charity with which a member commits to volunteer a certain number of hours in a calendar year.
+We also encourage our members to actively support the causes that matter most to them.
+Through our Volunteer Support Program, McInnes Cooper will make a donation to any pro-social or environmental organization with which a member commits to volunteer 20+ hours a year.

-Our youth hold so much creativity, compassion, and leadership ability.
-They inspire us to partner with advocacy groups and youth centres that help young people discover their passions, find their voices, and feel empowered to make decisions today that will affect changes tomorrow.
-Together, we participate in programs that promote literacy, equality, and creativity, and help to instill resilience in the generation that will lead us toward a brighter future.
+Our youth hold so much creative ability, capacity for compassion, and leadership potential.
+They inspire us to partner with organizations that help young people discover their passions, find their voices, and feel empowered to take actions that affect change.
+Some of our youth-focused partnerships include:

-We believe that a community is only as strong as its most vulnerable weakness, and for many communities that weakness is poverty.
-At McInnes Cooper, we engage with local organizations that impactfully address food insecurity, child hunger, homelessness, affordable housing, literacy rates, and equitable access to education.
+We believe that a community is only as strong as its most vulnerable weakness, and for many communities, that weakness is poverty.
+At McInnes Cooper, we engage with local organizations that impactfully address food insecurity, homelessness, literacy rates, and equitable access to education.
 To support these efforts, we empower our members to take part in donation drives, fundraising campaigns, and volunteer service.
 Some of our community partners in the area of poverty relief include:

 As legal professionals, we have the distinct privilege of providing legal services.
-With that privilege comes a responsibility to improve access to justice.
-To remove bariers for marginalized people and groups in need of counsel, we support organizations that enable access to justice, such as:
+With that privilege comes a responsibility to improve access to justice and to advocate for social justice.
+Accepting that, we collaborate with organizations that facilitate access to justice and protect the rights of vulnerable communities: